 UDM BeaconHD: Excellent performance

-I stacked the UniFi AP BeaconHD Wi-Fi MeshPoint up against satellite units of other Wi-Fi 5 mesh system, and it did very well for a dual-band broadcaster.
+I stacked the UniFi AP BeaconHD Wi-Fi MeshPoint up against satellite units of other Wi-Fi 5 mesh systems, and it did very well for a dual-band broadcaster.

-Specifically, at a close distance of fewer than 10 feet (3 m), my 3×3 Wi-Fi 5 clients were able to get a sustained speed of 314 Mbps out of it.
-When I increase the distance to 40 feet (12 m), it now averaged 242 Mbps, actually faster than the Netgear Orbi RBK50, which is a tri-band system.
+Specifically, at a close distance of fewer than 10 feet (3 m), my 3x3 Wi-Fi 5 clients were able to get a sustained speed of 314 Mbps out of it.
+When I increased the distance to 40 feet (12 m), it averaged 242 Mbps, faster than the tri-band Netgear Orbi RBK50.

-It was hard for me to test the coverage of the Dream Machine + BeaconHD combo mesh, due to the issue with the plug.
-However, it’s safe to say the two can handle some 4000 ft² (372 m²) quite easily, or even more, as long as you can find an excellent place for the Beacon in.
+It was hard for me to test the coverage of the Dream Machine + BeaconHD combo mesh due to the issue with the plug.
+However, it's safe to say the two can handle some 4000 ft² (372 m²) quite easily, or even more, as long as you can find an excellent place for the Beacon.

-The UniFi AP BeaconHD Wi-Fi MeshPoint is a nitch mesh point.
-It only works with an existing UniFi controller, especially the UniFi Dream Machine router.
-Technically this is a remarkable and convenient add-on mesh unit.
+The UniFi AP BeaconHD Wi-Fi MeshPoint is a niche mesh point - it only works with an existing UniFi controller, like the UniFi Dream Machine router.
+And then, it makes a remarkably convenient and well-performing add-on mesh unit.

-Design-wise, though, you first need to have a suitable dedicated wall socket waiting for it, which can be an issue for most homes.
+Design-wise, though, you first need to have a suitable wall socket waiting for it, which can be a huge issue for most homes.
 Keep that in mind before getting yours.